 - Voluntarily providing one’s PPE

 - Raising a concern about infection control at their worksite

 - Refusing to enter a work location the employee feels is unsafe

 - The employer’s infectious disease preparedness and response plan.

 The ETS also requires employers to verify compliance with the training requirement by preparing a written certification record for those employees exposed to hazards or job tasks classified as “very high risk,” “high risk,” or “medium risk.”
 In addition to the employees’ signature, the certification must be maintained by the employer and must include:

 - The person (or entity) who conducted (or provided) the training;

 - Information about the training received at a previous employer.

-According to the ETS, employees must be retrained when conditions such as changes in the workplace or inadequacies in knowledge (among other conditions) reveal themselves.
-Importantly, the Emergency Temporary Standard does not state when and how often the retraining shall occur, should these conditions present.
+According to the ETS, employees must be retrained when workplace changes or inadequacies in knowledge (among other conditions) reveal themselves.
+Notably, the Emergency Temporary Standard does not state when and how often the retraining shall occur, should these conditions present.

 While not required to receive training, those employees in “low risk” classifications are required to receive notice of the hazards and risks of COVID-19 either orally or in writing.
-While training (at least beyond the employer’ is not required of these employees per the ETS, all employees would benefit from the training so as to keep the workforce on an equal educational standard regarding this very important topic.
+While training (at least beyond the employer is not required of these employees per the ETS, all employees would benefit from the activity to keep the workforce on an equal educational standard regarding this critical topic.